-Speaking in tongues was prominent at the birth of the Church and its use is not diminished by the passage of time.
-Speaking in tongues has a described role in Church meetings, and its significance for the individual believer is amply demonstrated by the momentous timing of its introduction.
+Speaking in Tongues was prominent at the birth of the Church and its use is not diminished by the passage of time.
+The gift of Tongues has a described role in Church meetings, and its significance for the individual believer is amply demonstrated by the momentous timing of its introduction.
 Indeed, Paul the apostle, in the midst of instruction to a church that had ‘gone overboard’ in its use of speaking in tongues in public meetings, nevertheless made this statement:

 I thank my God, I speak with tongues more than you all – Paul the Apostle (1 Corinthians 14:18)